We are working to reduce emissions from our entire value chain while extending access to our products for the people who need them.

 By taking a value-chain approach, we are identifying risks and opportunities right across our entire supplier network – from our supply chain operations to our procurement activity.
 For example, for every tonne of palm oil we buy to manufacture Horlicks in UK, an equivalent mass of sustainable palm oil is produced.

-More than 350 of our suppliers are now using our online Supplier Exchange Platform to share best practice, and in 2015, we worked directly with five suppliers to identify ways to reduce their carbon emissions from energy.
+We also have our own platform to encourage our suppliers to share best practices on sustainability, the Supplier Exchange Platform.
 The platform is a private online forum, where our suppliers are collaborating with each other and GSK to share practical ideas about improving resource usage, save water and increase energy efficiency.
 Suppliers use this insight to make improvements in their operations.
-In 2015, the Exchange won an award for Best Supplier Engagement at the Ethical Corporation Responsible Business Awards.
 If you are a supplier to GSK and would like to share your own calculated product footprints, or would like to know more about how you can participate in GSK’s carbon footprint exercises, please contact GSK’s Environmental Sustainability team.

-Since 2014, we have recognised our suppliers’ achievements in reducing environmental impacts through the GSK Supplier Environmental Sustainability Award.
+We recognise outstanding sustainability performance from our suppliers through the annual GSK Supplier Environmental Sustainability Award.
 In 2016, we introduced two awards: one for multinationals and one for small or medium sized (SME) companies.
 The winners collect a trophy and £1,000 to donate to a charity of their choice.

 These awards offer us a great opportunity to share ideas and initiatives that can help create a more sustainable GSK.
 We also work with our suppliers through our online Supplier Exchange Platform and Ecodesk which shares best practice to reduce environmental impacts.Back to top